denizyuret/Knet.jl/docs/usage.md

 The `forw` function for a layer takes the layer input x, and returns the layer output y.
 The `back` function for a layer takes the loss gradient wrt its output dy and returns the loss gradient wrt its input dx.
-If the layer has a parameter p, `back` also computes the loss gradient p.diff wrt its current value p.data.
+If the layer has a parameter w, `back` also computes the loss gradient w.diff wrt its current value w.data.
 You can take a look at individual layer definitions (e.g. in [mmul.jl](https://github.com/denizyuret/KUnet.jl/blob/master/src/mmul.jl), [bias.jl](https://github.com/denizyuret/KUnet.jl/blob/master/src/bias.jl),